maranton/is/Part-1.-Unboxing-to-Power-On.md

 ###Step 1: Insert into Case

 _Never touch an exposed circuit board without being properly grounded_.
 Place the Raspberry Pi inside the clear plastic CanaKit case.
 This will protect the Raspberry Pi from electrostatic discharge (ESD).
+Here's a video of someone putting together a similar case to the one in your kit: www.canakit.com/pi-case

 ###Step 2: Insert microSD card